Garrett Hampson Player Props: Marlins vs. Angels

 Garrett Hampson At The Plate

-- Hampson is batting .240 with nine doubles, a home run and four walks.
+- Hampson is hitting .245 with nine doubles, a home run and five walks.

+- Hampson has reached base via a hit in 21 games this year (of 35 played), and had multiple hits in three of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.